-When we hosted our Diwali party last year I asked my friend Radhika to bring an appetizer.
-What she created was truly something special and it was a big hit.
-It was minty, tart, spicy, sweet, and everyone wanted the recipe.
-So here it is.
-Radhika’s Apple and Thuvaiyal on Baguette.
+When we hosted our Diwali party last year I asked my friend Radhika to bring an appetizer and what she created was truly something special.
+It was minty, tart, spicy, sweet, and everyone loved it!
+So here it is – Radhika’s Apple and Thuvaiyal on Baguette.

 Radhika’s Apple and Mint Thuvaiyal on Baguette:

 Thuvaiyal recipe from Dakshin.
 Vegetarian Cuisine from South India by Chandra Padmanabhan